Soviet–Afghan War: Media and popular culture

 Within Afghanistan, war rugs were a popular form of carpet designs woven by victims of the war.

 Perception in Afghanistan

 The war has left a controversial legacy for Afghan people.
-The Mujahideen Victory Day is an annual holiday in Afghanistan on 28 April, however it is a controversial event to Afghans.
-Somd Afghans honor the fighters and sacrifice made by the Mujahideen to defeat a major power, but others view the victory as a prelude to the brutal 1990s civil war that divided the country politically and ethnically.
+Many Afghans see this as a victory over the Soviets and a source of pride.
+The Mujahideen Victory Day is an annual holiday in Afghanistan on 28 April, to commemorate the subsequent overthrow of the Soviet-backed regime in 1992.
+However, it is a controversial event to Afghans.
+Some Afghans honor the fighters and sacrifice made by the Mujahideen to defeat a major power, but others view the victory as a prelude to the brutal 1990s civil war that divided the country politically and ethnically.